Wellbeing

 Reach out for support

 Don’t be afraid to reach out for support from a mental health professional if you’re feeling distressed, anxious, down or lonely.
-This is a challenging time and they’re there to help, like our Mental Health Phone Support if you’re a member – see below.
-For more about how to stay mentally well, check out this resource from Beyond Blue.
+This is a challenging time and they’re there to help.
+Medibank health insurance members have access to 24/7 Medibank Mental Health Support at no extra cost.*

-24/7 Medibank Mental Health Phone Support If you’re a Medibank member with hospital cover* you can call 1800 644 325 to speak to a mental health professional for confidential support, advice or information.
-We are increasing the number of health experts to keep up with higher demand, but please be patient if wait times are a little longer than expected.
+24/7 Medibank Mental Health Support If you’re a Medibank member with health insurance you can call 1800 644 325 to speak to a mental health professional about wellbeing and emotional concerns.

 You can also reach out to your doctor who can advise you on how to manage your dependence on alcohol.
 Remember, in an emergency you should always call 000.